England to face Denmark and China at World Cup

 Group C: Spain, Costa Rica, Zambia, Japan

-Group D: England, Play off winner B, Denmark, China
+Group D: England, Senegal/Haiti/Chile, Denmark, China

-Group E: USA, Vietnam, Netherlands, Play-off winner A
+Group E: USA, Vietnam, Netherlands, Cameroon/Thailand/Portugal

-Group F: France, Jamaica, Brazil, Play-off winner C
+Group F: France, Jamaica, Brazil, Chinese Taipei/Paraguay/PNG/Panama

 Group G: Sweden, South Africa, Italy, Argentina